 - Something that speaks to the emotional relief of being part of our business (think: having your things in order) and to the foundational element of our business (think: placing and receiving orders).

 - Something that represents the value we are delivering to all parties, from the customers who are buying and paying to the vendors who are receiving orders and payments.

 Over the years, we’ve heard from countless customers and prospects that our software fills a void in their business or relieves chaos within their existing processes - so we like to think it was hiding in plain sight this entire time!

 A whole lot!
 As a business, we are excited to continue building out a network that connects, informs, and organizes buying so that our customers can grow on their own terms.
 As a company and an employer, we hope to stand out not by any given feature or fundraise, but by our commitment to our values and the endless pursuit of our mission.

 Founded in 2016 and headquartered in New York City, Order is a guided B2B marketplace with a mission to simplify buying for businesses.
-Powered by predictive applications and embedded fintech, Order sits at the intersection of a business, its vendors, and its payment methods to deliver tailored solutions up and down the entire buying process.
-With nearly half a billion in annualized spend, hundreds of finance, operations, and procurement teams – across customers like WeWork, SoulCycle, Lume, and High Level Health - rely on Order to guide their company’s growth.
-For more information, visit order.co.
+Powered by predictive applications and embedded fintech, Order.co sits at the intersection of a business, its vendors, and its payment methods to deliver tailored solutions up and down the entire buying process.
+With nearly half a billion in annualized spend, hundreds of finance, operations, and procurement teams – across customers like WeWork, SoulCycle, Lume, and High Level Health - rely on Order.co to guide their company’s growth.
+For more information, request a demo of Order.co.